Package insert / prescribing information

-- Clostridium difficile-associated Diarrhea [see Warnings and Precautions ( 5.3)]
+- Clostridioides difficile-associated Diarrhea [see Warnings and Precautions (5.3)]

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

 VABOMERE was evaluated in a Phase 3 comparator-controlled clinical trial in cUTI, including pyelonephritis, which included 272 patients treated with VABOMERE and 273 patients treated with the comparator piperacillin/tazobactam 4.5 grams (piperacillin 4 g/tazobactam 0.5 g) every 8 hours.
 After a minimum of 15 doses of IV therapy, patients could be switched to oral levofloxacin (500 mg daily every 24 hours) to complete the treatment course.
 Mean duration of IV therapy was 8 days in both treatment groups.
 Mean duration of IV and oral therapy was 10 days; patients with baseline bacteremia could receive up to 14 days of treatment.

 The mean age of patients treated with VABOMERE was 53 years (range 18 to 92 years), and 32% of patients were 65 years of age or older.
 Patients were predominantly female (66.5%) and White (93.4%).
 Most patients were enrolled in Europe (89.7%).